jinilover/apply-lens/README.md

 * The list of data structures must be updated by the new field values.
 That's why Lens is used.

 ### Solution:
 Defines a sharing function that calculates the new values.
+Details can be referred to https://github.com/jinilover/apply-lens/blob/master/src/lib/Parliament/Utils.hs
 ```
 adjustList :: Int -> Lens' a Int -> [a] -> [a]
--- Please refer to https://github.com/jinilover/apply-lens/blob/master/src/lib/Parliament/Utils.hs for the implementation
 ```

 Build the lenses of the involved data types